-- Businessman and salaried individuals with loans or liabilities.
+- Business people and salaried individuals with loans or liabilities.

-The benefit amount with term life insurance can be a huge sum enough to financially protect someone’s future in your absence.
-So it will be a good decision if everybody who is buying term life insurance chooses to protect their loved ones under MWP Act.
+The benefit amount with term life insurance can be a huge sum enough to protect your loved ones' future in your absence financially.
+So it will be the ideal decision if everybody who is buying term life insurance chooses to protect their loved ones under the MWP Act.

-Let's consider a scenario - Mr. Mathur, a salaried individual, took a home loan few years ago.
+Let's consider a scenario - Mr. Mathur, a salaried individual, took a home loan a few years ago.
 He bought a term insurance policy online and endorsed it under MWP Act with his spouse and child as the beneficiaries.
 After Mr. Mathur's sudden demise, the bank approached the court to clear the home loan with the policy proceeds.
-The case got ruled out against them and the proceeds went to his wife and child as was protected under MWP Act*.
+The case got ruled out against them and the proceeds went to his wife and child as they were protected under the MWP Act*.

-In both the above scenarios, MWP Act 1874 played a crucial role in protecting the future of the families.
+In both the above scenarios, the MWP Act, 1874 played a crucial role in protecting the future of the families.
 In today’s world, ‘buying on credit’ and ‘building assets on loan’ have become a common trend.
-Employed individuals or businessmen, alike rely on credit (home loan, personal loan, business loan, consumer loan etc.,) to achieve goals.
-In this kind of scenario, how to make sure that only your dependents receive the insurance policy claim proceeds in case of your uneventful death?
-It is where MWP Act 1874 helps you in protecting your family's future financially.
+Employed individuals or people in business, alike rely on credit (home loan, personal loan, business loan, consumer loan, etc.) to achieve goals.
+In this kind of scenario, how do you make sure that only your dependents receive the insurance policy claim proceeds in case of your uneventful death?
+This is where the MWP Act, 1874 helps you in protecting your family's future financially.

-Surrender request has to come from policyholder and signed by the Trustee /received from the Trustee directly.
-Surrender proceeds will be paid to the Trust for the benefit of the beneficiary as stated in the policy..
+A Surrender request has to come from the policyholder and be signed by the trustee/received from the trustee directly.
+Surrender proceeds will be paid to the trust for the benefit of the beneficiary, as stated in the policy.

-Due to lack of awareness, very few policies are being taken under MWP Act.
+Due to lack of awareness, very few policies are being taken under the MWP Act.
 Life insurance is a tool to protect the dependent family members.
 If this purpose is to be achieved in its fullness, then having the life insurance plan availed under MWP Act may be considered.
-So, the next time when you are buying a life insurance policy, suggest you to avail it under MWP Act.
-But, do not misuse the MWP Act with an intention to defraud your creditors.
+So, the next time you are buying a life insurance policy, suggest you to avail it under MWP Act.
+But, do not misuse the MWP Act to intentionally defraud your creditors.

-~ One does not have to pay any additional charges in order to buy the plan under the MWPA Act.
+~ One does not have to pay any additional charges to buy the plan under the MWP Act.

 * Nothing herein contained shall operate to destroy or impede the right of any creditor to be paid out of the proceeds of any policy of assurance, which may have been effected with intent to defraud creditors.
-In case of any third party claim in the Courts of India with regards the insurance proceeds, the amount shall be subject to the judiciary directions.
+In case of any third-party claim in the Courts of India with regards to the insurance proceeds, the amount shall be subject to the judiciary directions.
 Please seek professional legal advice for the applicability of this provision.
-UIN: 105N151V02.
-Advt No.: W/II/0626/2017-18